 If you haven’t told the moms of the kids you see “Happy Mother’s Day,” it’s not too late!

-Start out the visit this week with those words.
-She may not have heard that greeting from anyone, and you may never know how much she desperately needs it.
+Start out your visits next week with those words.
+She may not have heard that greeting from anyone all weekend, and you may never know how much she desperately needs to hear it.

 If you’re the mom of a toddler with developmental challenges, I want to tell you myself…